GSON: A Group-based Social Navigation Framework with Large Multimodal Model: Abstract

 \section{Abstract}

-As the number of service robots and autonomous vehicles in human-centered environments grows, their requirements go beyond simply navigating to a destination.
-They must also take into account dynamic social contexts and ensure respect and comfort for others in shared spaces, which poses significant challenges for perception and planning.
-In this paper, we present a group-based social navigation framework \textit{(GSON)} to enable mobile robots to perceive and exploit the social group of their surroundings by leveling the visual reasoning capability of the Large Multimodal Model (LMM).
-For perception, we apply visual prompting techniques to zero-shot extract the social relationship among pedestrians and combine the result with a robust pedestrian detection and tracking pipeline to alleviate the problem of low inference speed of the LMM.
-Given the perception result, the planning system is designed to avoid disrupting the current social structure.
-We adopt a social structure-based mid-level planner as a bridge between global path planning and local motion planning to preserve the global context and reactive response.
-The proposed method is validated on real-world mobile robot navigation tasks involving complex social structure understanding and reasoning.
-Experimental results demonstrate the effectiveness of the system in these scenarios compared with several baselines.
-(Video\footnote{Video demonstration: \url{https://youtu.be/S_o-hvIBg5M}.})
+With the increasing presence of service robots and autonomous vehicles in human environments, navigation systems need to evolve beyond simple destination reach to incorporate social awareness.
+This paper introduces \name{}, a novel group-based social navigation framework that leverages Large Multimodal Models (LMMs) to enhance robots' social perception capabilities.
+Our approach uses visual prompting to enable zero-shot extraction of social relationships among pedestrians and integrates these results with robust pedestrian detection and tracking pipelines to overcome the inherent inference speed limitations of LMMs.
+The planning system incorporates a mid-level planner that sits between global path planning and local motion planning, effectively preserving both global context and reactive responsiveness while avoiding disruption of the predicted social group.
+We validate \name{} through extensive real-world mobile robot navigation experiments involving complex social scenarios such as queuing, conversations, and photo sessions.
+Comparative results show that our system significantly outperforms existing navigation approaches in minimizing social perturbations while maintaining comparable performance on traditional navigation metrics.